-Episode two of M-Net's The Wild Ones: Aquarium: An Aquatic Life featured some of the ocean's weirdest and most wonderful creatures - jellyfish.
-We chatted to Two Oceans Aquarium Aquarist Krish Lewis, our resident "jelly guy" about these incredible animals, answering your questions and revealing what it is like to work with these ocean aliens every day.
+At the Two Oceans Aquarium, we care for some of the ocean's weirdest and most wonderful creatures - jellyfish.
+We chatted to Two Oceans Aquarium Aquarist Krish Lewis, our resident "jelly guy" about these incredible animals, answering your questions and revealing what it is like to work with these enigmatic animals every day.
+Let's find out what it takes to care for jellies:

 Hi Krish, where did you get your passion for jellies?